 Disprove Conclusions Drawn

 When disproving the conclusions that your accusers have drawn in an effort to find you guilty, start a running list of things in their case which are true and which aren’t.
-For everything that is not true, you must have evidence against it.
-For everything that is true, you must figure out the pathway your accusers took from that fact all the way to finding you guilty of a bigger deed.
+For everything that is not true, try to have evidence against it.
+For everything that is true, figure out the pathway your accusers took from that fact all the way to finding you guilty of a bigger deed.
 Disprove any correlation that evidence has with the final outcome, and explain the psychological fallacies that your accusers fell victim to in their effort to find you guilty.

 Call Out What Led to the False Accusation

 Disproving false accusations is an exercise of educating your accusers as much as it is defending yourself.
-You must be empathetic to your accusers rather than argumentative.
+Be empathetic to your accusers rather than argumentative.
 Understand that inside their minds, they have gotten everything right, and proving otherwise will include a lot of re-educating.
 Show your accusers they are wrong without saying it explicitly.

 Begin mentioning the holes in their argument with the confidence of the truth backing up what you say.
 You know you are not guilty, now it is time to put it into words.
 Explain why the evidence which they presented, does not lead to the larger accusations being true.